Media blackout: By labor organizations and businesses

-By newsmedia
+By news media

 In Nassau County, New York, on 4 July 1956, a 32-day-old baby named Peter Weinberger was kidnapped and held for $2,000 ransom; the kidnapper promised to return Weinberger "safe and happy" if his demand was met.
 Police arranged for the kidnapper to retrieve the money at a corner near Weinberger's home and requested a media blackout to reduce the risk of the kidnapper harming Peter before the exchange.
 The New York Daily News reported on the kidnapping anyway, drawing heavy press attention to Weinberger's house and scaring the kidnapper out of retrieving the ransom money.
 The kidnapper then abandoned Weinberger in some heavy brush off a highway exit.
 Weinberger was found dead a month later, having died of infant exposure.

 The 2008 abduction of Canadian journalist Mellissa Fung was given a media blackout to assure her safe return.
 All media sources obliged making the Canadian public unaware of the fate of Fung.

 In 2008, the fact that Prince Harry, then third in line to the British throne, was serving on active duty in Afghanistan was subject to a blackout in the British media for his own safety.
 He was brought home early after the blackout was broken by foreign media.

 In 2009, New York Times journalist David Rohde was released from captivity after having been kidnapped by the Taliban in Afghanistan for seven months.
 Many were surprised to hear about his return, as they had not heard about his kidnapping.
 The New York Times solicited voluntary cooperation from the larger media industry to keep the kidnapping low-profile, both to increase Rohde's chances of survival but also to deescalate tensions that often come with hostage-taking.